gdetor/pygpsa/paper.md

 operation can be easily verified; furthermore, the project benefits from taking advantage of the CI infrastucture provided by GitLab.
-More details about the implementation and the API available to the user who wishes to integrate `GAIM` into their program in documentation in the GitLab repository.
+More details about the implementation and the API available to the user who wishes to integrate `GAIM` into their program are available in documentation.
-Short tutorials and examples showing how to make use of `GAIM` either as a standalone executable or as a shared library are available.
+Short tutorials and examples showing how to make use of `GAIM` either as a standalone executable or as a shared library are also furnished.

 ![Time for the optimizer to reach the global minimum of the Schwefel function is plotted against the dimensionality of the function (size of genome).
-Separate series show that convergence is faster in terms of real-time for GAIM versus a Python implementation and ECJ.](performance.png)
+Separate series show that convergence is faster in terms of real time for GAIM versus a Python implementation and ECJ.](performance.png)

 <sup>*</sup> All authors contributed equally to this work.